deepestblue/deepestblue.github.io/_posts/2014-03-02-representing-indian-languages-using-the-latin-script.md

 modified_time: '2014-03-25T17:19:30.290-07:00'
 blogger_id: tag:blogger.com,1999:blog-826032011974850866.post-1703022419470013797
 blogger_orig_url: https://blog.ambari.sh/2014/03/representing-indian-languages-using.html
+description: This second part of a three‐part series on Indic computing focusses on the best Latin‐script representation of Indian language characters.
 ---

 Indian languages are written in a diverse set of scripts, most of them derived from the Brahmi script and not from the Phoenician script.
 These scripts neither look like Latin, nor do they have the familiar A, B, C, … ordering.
 Further, many Indian languages have many phonemes not present in languages Latin was traditionally used for.
 As a consequence, many of these scripts have many more than 26 base glyphs (not to mention ligature forms).
 Mapping these to Latin characters becomes important for 2 distinct uses: